EvanFrabell/EvanFrabell/README.md

 </br>
 </br>

 :panda_face: <a href="https://github.com/EvanFrabell/my-pandas-guide" target="_blank">Python Pandas Guide</a> :panda_face: This is pretty much everything you'll need to for data manipulation with Pandas.
+No longer needed with ChatGPT!

 :baseball: <a href="https://github.com/EvanFrabell/pandas-sabermetrics" target="_blank">Sabermetrics with Pandas</a> :baseball: Some messy and fun practice with Pandas